Samford Grove Retirement Village has opened the doors to Stage 1A of its new development, with the first residents moving into their brand new homes.

 “It’s also good to be close to such a busy community, as there’s a number of activities and lots of places to go and things to see.”

-Within the village itself, there’s never a dull moment as construction continues on the final four villas and the community’s new resident clubhouse.
+Within the village itself, there’s never a dull moment as construction continues on the final four homes and the community’s new resident clubhouse.

 On completion in August, the Homestead will include a broad range of five-star facilities, including a café, resident bar, cinema, hair and beauty salon and indoor heated swimming pool.